Sports in Washington, D.C.: Other information

 RFK Stadium has hosted two more MLS Cup championships.
 In 2000, the Kansas City Wizards (now known as Sporting Kansas City) won their first championship with a 1-0 win over the Chicago Fire.
 In the 2007 MLS Cup, the Houston Dynamo defeated the New England Revolution 2-1.
 RFK Memorial Stadium also served as a soccer venue in the 1994 FIFA World Cup and the 1996 Summer Olympics.
 RFK also hosted games during the 2003 FIFA Women's World Cup.
 Northwest Stadium has also hosted several prominent soccer games, including six matches in the 1999 FIFA Women's World Cup.
 In July 2011, a match between Manchester United and Barcelona at Northwest Stadium (then called FedExField) drew a crowd of 81,807, a record soccer attendance for the D.C. metropolitan area.

 On October 29, 2022, Audi Field hosted the 2022 NWSL Championship game between the Portland Thorns FC and the Kansas City Current.

 DC United has hosted three MLS All-Star Games.
 It hosted the 2002 and 2004 games at RFK Stadium.
 The team hosted the 2023 MLS All-Star Game at Audi Field on July 19, 2023.

+On December 5, 2025, the draw for the 2026 FIFA World Cup was held at the Kennedy Center in the city's Foggy Bottom neighborhood.
+During the World Cup, a portion of the National Mall was converted into a Fan Zone with a large screen from which viewers could watch live games.